zhanglab/memonet/README.md

 - clusters_n25.L0.65.csv: lists each cell barcode and the cluster it is assigned
 - umap_n25.L0.65.csv: umap x and y coordinates; row indices correspond to the barcode order in clusters_n25.L0.65.csv
 - tsne_n25.L0.65.csv: tsne x and y coordinates
+- desc_result.n25.L0.65.h5ad: AnnData object containing the information produced by clustering, including: cluster assignments, umap and tsne coordinates, etc. This will be used for trajectory analysis later
 - result_DESC.n25.L0.65/: directory for encoder weights and model info
 - figures/
    - umap0.65desc.n25.L0.65.png: visual of cluster umap projection